Da Nang: Sport

-Da Nang's football club, SHB Da Nang F.C., play in the V-League, Vietnam's top professional football league.
-They are currently one of the most highly ranked teams in that league, having emerged from competition as champions of the 2009 V-League.
+Da Nang's football club, SHB Da Nang F.C., play in the V-League 2 recently demoted from V.League 1, Vietnam's top professional football league in 2023.
+They were one of the most highly ranked teams in V.League 1, having emerged from competition as champions of the 2009 V-League.
 In the same year, they also completed the double by winning the Vietnamese Cup.
 They also qualified for the 2010 AFC Champions League and the 2010 AFC Cup; although they did not advance past the qualifying play-off in the Champions League, they advanced to the quarter-finals of the AFC Cup after defeating Becamex Bình Dương in extra time.
 Several Da Nang F.C. players also play for the Vietnam national team, including defender Võ Hoàng Quảng and midfielder Phan Thanh Hưng.
 SHB Da Nang F.C. play their home games at the Chi Lăng Stadium, a 30,000-seat stadium in Hải Châu District.

+Media

+Vietnam Television has a studio located in the Hải Châu district of the city which broadcast local news and television programmes for the Central and Central Highlands regions of Vietnam that broadcast on channel VTV8.